rollkit/docs/tutorials/ibc-connection.md

 ## Run a GM rollup chain

-Before you can create IBC connection, you need to start a local-celestia-devnet instance in a separate terminal:
+Before you can create an IBC connection, you need to start a local-celestia-devnet instance in a separate terminal:

 ```bash